Richard Hamilton at Tate Modern and ICA

 Photos: Monika Jorgesen

-Richard Hamilton is at Tate Modern until 26th May 2014, for further information visit here.
+Richard Hamilton is at Tate Modern until 26th May 2014.
+For further information visit the gallery’s website here.